All Episodes

 That's exactly right.

-And uh probably didn't even want to make the donation, but had to do it, right?
+It needed to support the punk and probably didn't even want to make the donation, but had to do it, right?

-Let me read that out.
+Let me read that.

-Parents of a five-year-old trans questioning child.
+Parents of a five-year-old trans-questioning child.

-Parents of a five-year-old trans questioning child.
+Parents of a five-year-old trans-questioning child.

 That just doesn't make any sense.